-The student should submit an Appeal Request Form to the Financial Aid Office by the deadline indicated in the notification letter along with the following documents:
+The student should submit an Appeal Request Form to the Registrar's Office by the deadline indicated in the notification letter along with the following documents:

-1. Letter of appeal, explaining the mitigating circumstances that resulted in the academic suspension, explanation on how the circumstances have been remedied or changed to ensure that the student will be able to meet SAP requirements

-2. Supporting documentation of the mitigating circumstances, and its remediation or change.
+- 1. Letter of appeal, explaining the mitigating circumstances that resulted in unsatisfactory academic progress, explanation on how the circumstances have been remedied or changed to ensure that the student will be able to meet SAP standards - 2.
+Supporting documentation of the mitigating circumstances, and the remediation or change.